On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Conclusions

 Future research can address these limitations by expanding the architectural scope of hybrid models and introducing alternative quantum circuit designs, such as hardware-efficient ansatz tailored to specific quantum hardware topologies or domain-inspired encodings.
 Incorporating tasks with different data modalities and evaluating performance across multiple benchmarks will help assess the generalizability of the findings.
 Additionally, automated architecture search methods, such as quantum neural architecture search~\cite{duong2022quantum}, may be employed to explore a broader design space of quantum layers.
 From an evaluation perspective, supplementing \gls{pca}-based separability metrics with entanglement entropy~\cite{calabrese2004entanglement}, Fisher information~\cite{rissanen2002fisher}, or kernel-based expressivity measures~\cite{jager2023universal} could provide deeper insights into quantum model behavior.
 Finally, integrating noise modeling and hardware simulation would bridge the gap between idealized training conditions and realistic performance on near-term quantum devices.

 Future work will build on the current findings by exploring a broader range of quantum circuit architectures and applying the hybrid model to more complex datasets to evaluate scalability and robustness.
 These efforts will aim to deepen our understanding of how different quantum components interact with classical layers under varying learning conditions.
+Also, we will extend the tested pipeline to include cross-validation and randomized train and test set splits, as well as more formal statistical tests to assess the significance of performance differences.
+This will enable a more rigorous assessment of statistical robustness while directly extending from this work.
 An extended analysis featuring further metrics~\cite{illesova2025qmetric} will also be performed.
 The insights gained from these continued experiments will form the basis for future studies, where the extended analysis and results will be presented in greater depth to contribute to the growing body of research in quantum machine learning.